emfigo/fixerapp/README.md

 ## Missings

 The application was done with the minimum so it could be done during the time expected.
 As a consequence the app can be productionasible but is missing a few things to do so:
+- I would have added static analysers like pylint, but I run out of time.
+Probably I will have some erros with docstring and a few things like that are easy to fix.
 - Requires better error handling, at the moment just prints in screen some errors.
 - Ideally we would have alerting.
 - It has no monitoring (essential from every perspective)